Soffos-Inc/soffosai-js/soffosai/README.md

 //Instantiate the SoffosAIService that you need: let service = new SoffosServices.TagGenerationService({apiKey: my_apiKey});

+// if you set your environment variables no need to put keyword argument apiKey:
+// let service = new SoffosServices.TagGenerationService();

 //Call the service and print the output: let response = await service.call(